groue/GRMustache/README.md

 - **Q: What is this NSUndefinedKeyException stuff?**

     A: When GRMustache has to try several objects until it finds the one that provides a `{{key}}`, several NSUndefinedKeyException are raised and caught.
 Let us double guess you: it's likely that you wish Xcode would stop breaking on those exceptions.
-This use case is covered in [Guides/runtime/context_stack.md](GRMustache/blob/master/Guides/runtime/context_stack.md).
+This use case is covered in the [Runtime Guide](GRMustache/blob/master/Guides/runtime.md).

 - **Q: Why does GRMustache need JRSwizzle?**

     A: GRMustache does not need it.
 However, *you* may happy having GRMustache [swizzle](http://www.mikeash.com/pyblog/friday-qa-2010-01-29-method-replacement-for-fun-and-profit.html) `valueForUndefinedKey:` in the NSObject and NSManagedObject classes when you invoke `[GRMustache preventNSUndefinedKeyExceptionAttack]`.
-The use case is described in [Guides/runtime/context_stack.md](GRMustache/blob/master/Guides/runtime/context_stack.md).
+The use case is described in the [Runtime Guide](GRMustache/blob/master/Guides/runtime.md).

 What other people say
 ---------------------